-JMS-based SCA messages not appearing in the failed event manager of the JMS Destination has a maximum failed deliveries value greater than 1.
+If SCA messages originated through a JMS interaction fail, you would expect to find these messages in the failed event manager.
+If such messages are not appearing in the failed event manager, ensure that the underlying SIB destination of the JMS Destination has a maximum failed deliveries value greater than 1.
 Setting this value to 2 or more enables interaction with the failed event manager during SCA invocations for the JMS bindings.